Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

-\textbf{1) Are agents' actions consistent with their assigned incentives?} Agents' specific actions can be modulated by high-level incentives that do not specify particular deals.
-We calculate the ``own score'' and ``collective score'' of the same agent assigned with the cooperative, greedy, and sabotaging incentives, shown in~\autoref{fig:incentive_variant}.
-In the cooperative game, the ``own score'' is the lowest, while the ``collective score'' is high, with a tight gap.
-In the greedy game, the ``own score'' is higher, but the agent is still finding deals that might be agreeable (i.e., indicated by a relatively high ``collective score'').
-In the sabotaging game, the ``own score'' is also high, but the agent's suggested deals give a low ``collective score''.
-Moreover, in the targeted version, the target's score is lower compared to the untargeted case.
-It is important to note here that \textit{the agent cannot see others' scores}.
+We now study the other variants discussed in Section~\ref{sec:variants} and aim to answer two main questions:

-\textbf{2) What are the effects on other players and the success of the negotiation?} We show the final success rate in~\autoref{tab:other_variants}.
-Both variants decrease the performance compared to the cooperative game; \textit{the greedy/saboteur agents' actions affected the group}.
+\textbf{1) Are agents' actions consistent with their high-level incentives?} We calculate the ``own score'' and ``collective score'' of the same agent assigned with the different incentives, as shown in~\autoref{fig:incentive_variant}.
+In the compromising variant, the ``own score'' is the lowest, while the ``collective score'' is high.
+In the greedy variant, the ``own score'' is higher, but the agent is still finding deals that might be agreeable (i.e., indicated by a relatively high ``collective score'').
+In the adversarial variant, the ``own score'' is also high, but the agent's suggested deals give a low ``collective score''.
+In the targeted version, the target's score is lower compared to the untargeted case.
+It is important to note that the agent \textit{cannot see} others' scores and that instructions \textit{never} included what specific deals to propose.
+While GPT-4 mapped these incentives to plausible corresponding deals, GPT-3.5 \textbf{failed} to do so (see~\autoref{fig:gpt3_adv}), indicating that this is a non-trivial task.